 Our white paper, 21 Ways to Turn Shoppers into Advocates, will give you a multitude of ideas about how to cultivate advocacy for your own business!

-2. Referrals: Early adopters have since been able to take advantage of Uber’s referral program to give friends free rides, while earning credits themselves.
-This give money-get money program gave first-timers a more concrete reason to try the service.
+2. Referrals: Early adopters have since been able to take advantage of Uber’s referral program to give friends free rides while earning credits themselves.
+This gives money-get money program gave first-timers a more concrete reason to try the service.
 It’s been massively successful both for Uber and for certain super-fans, one of whom earned over $50,000 in referral credits.
-Drivers also get referral incentives, thereby making acquisition on both the customer and “contractor” sides faster and easier.
+Drivers also get referral incentives, thereby making the acquisition on both the customer and “contractor” sides faster and easier.

 To learn more about implementing a robust referral program, check out our best practices white paper, The Step-by-Step Guide for a Powerful Customer Referral Program.

 3. A Loyalty Program: Not many consumers know it, but Uber’s marketing strategy has included a customer loyalty program for at least about two years now.
 “Uber VIP” is exclusive to those who are actually loyal – customers who’ve taken over 100 Uber rides.
 It seems like the main tangible benefit of the loyalty program is that VIPs have special access to the highest-rated drivers.
 However, the program also signifies a commitment to and a gratitude for these returning customers, who surely feel slightly proud of the fact that they’re “very important.”

 Online Loyalty programs can help boost customer retention for your own business, you should definitely read Advocate Loyalty: A Four-Point Strategy and Customer Retention in 2017: Driving Emotion with Technology.